About the composer

 Short bio

-Micah Rosenstein (b.
-2001) is an American composer, multimedia artist, and educator of music theory, composition, film, fixed media, and stop-motion animation.
-His art combines storytelling and humor with community engagement.
-He has written for ensembles including the UT New Music Ensemble, UTSA Symphonic Band, TJC Low Brass Ensemble, and the 323rd Army Band and has collaborated with organizations such as OPERA San Antonio, UTSA Arts, and Alamo Music through engraving, arranging, and animation.
+American composer, multimedia artist, and educator of music theory.
+Creative artist challenging patterns of disconnection in American society.
+Composed for ensembles such as UT New Music Ensemble, UTSA Symphonic Band, TJC Low Brass Ensemble, County Line Communand the 323rd Army Band.
+Engraving, arranging, and digital marketing experience with organizations like OPERA San Antonio, UTSA Arts, and Alamo Music.

 Music facts